 Corinne Hart was accepted into the BFA dance program at New York University's Tisch School of the Arts in 2014.
 While at Tisch, Corinne studied under and performed works by renowned choreographers such as Cherylyn Lavagnino, Stefanie Batten Bland, and Ori Flomin, as well as performing in multiple works choreographed by her fellow classmates.
 Post graduation, Corinne has been studying closely under Pascal Rioult and his company, Rioult Dance New York, and has been dancing professionally for Cherylyn Lavagnino Dance and DiLorenzo & Co.
 Corinne attended Toscana Dance HUB in the summer of 2016 and again in 2019 as Assistant to the Director.

-Enahora graduated Magna Cum Laude from Howard University with a Bachelor of Science in Sports Medicine and minor in Dance.
+Giovanna graduated Magna Cum Laude from Howard University with a Bachelor of Science in Sports Medicine and minor in Dance.
 In 2015, she was listed as an HBCU Top 30 under 30 student.
-Enahora began her photographic journey developing film in high school, during a class which focused on 35mm analog cameras.
+Giovanna began her photographic journey developing film in high school, during a class which focused on 35mm analog cameras.
 Her eye and photography catches rhythm, motion, patterns, shapes and synchronization all inspired from her experience in dance.

-Enahora trained with The Ailey School, Ronald K. Brown Evidence Company, Atlanta Ballet and Ballethnic Academy of Dance.
+Giovanna trained with The Ailey School, Ronald K. Brown Evidence Company, Atlanta Ballet and Ballethnic Academy of Dance.
 She also interned with American Ballet Theatre in the education department for their Project Plié initiative where she helped orchestrate ballet classes for over 40 Boys and Girls Clubs across the nation.